JuJu Chan

 Chan pursued martial arts at a young age, an interest she kept up with into adulthood.
 She started modeling when she was a teenager, and entered the film industry after receiving her master's degree from NYU Tisch School of the Arts.
 Chan received wider recognition as Silver Dart Shi in Netflix's Crouching Tiger, Hidden Dragon: Sword of Destiny (2016).
 She later returned to Netflix as Zan in Wu Assassins (2019).
 Her fans sometime refer to her as the "female Bruce Lee".

 Early life and education

 Chan was born in Hong Kong.
 At the age of three, she moved to the United States and settled in San Francisco.

 She began to learn martial arts at the age of 10.
 She first started in judo, as that was the closest school at the time, and went on to learn Shotokan karate, wushu, Hung Ga, Wing Chun, ITF Taekwondo, nunchaku, and muay Thai.

-Chan graduated cum laude from the University of San Francisco in 2005 with a bachelor's degree in Computer Science and a minor in mathematics and dance.
-She gained a master's degree from NYU Tisch School of the Arts in 2007.
+Chan graduated from the University of San Francisco with a bachelor’s degree in computer science and mathematics, with honors.
+She gained a master's degree from NYU Tisch School of the Arts.